When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

 - Includes LSI keywords.

-OK, so you’ve optimised your image file and tags.
+OK, so you’ve optimized your image file and tags.

-Now it’s time to optimise the content around your image.
+Now it’s time to optimize the content around your image.

 First, update your Page Title to include the keyword you are targeting.